Jacob Wohl: Representative Ilhan Omar and Minneapolis

 Wohl appeared on the grounds of the 2019 Conservative Political Action Conference (CPAC) with Jack Burkman, ostensibly to present evidence from their trip, but was ejected.
-Vox debunked Wohl's conspiracy theory as "largely nonsensical", citing that there is no evidence that Ahmed Elmi, Omar's ex-husband whom Wohl claimed to be her brother, was related to Omar in any way; that U.S. law permits a citizen to petition citizenship for their siblings, which would have voided the need for a marriage had they been siblings; and that Elmi, a British citizen, has never received U.S. citizenship.
+Vox debunked Wohl's conspiracy theory as "largely nonsensical", writing that there is no evidence that Ahmed Elmi, Omar's ex-husband whom Wohl claimed to be her brother, was related to Omar in any way; that US law permits a citizen to petition citizenship for their siblings, which would have voided the need for a marriage had they been siblings; and that Elmi, a British citizen, has never received US citizenship.
 Mother Jones wrote that Wohl's claims are "far into tinfoil-hat territory".

 In mid-March 2019, Wohl, Loomer, and Alexander released a documentary about their investigation into Omar in which they claimed that they have secured proof that she had married her brother.
 In the video, Wohl is shown filing a police report in a Minneapolis police station about death threats he claimed to have received while they were in the city.
-However, the Twitter account shown sending threats via direct message in the video, supposedly a diversity coordinator in Minneapolis, was one of the fake Twitter accounts Wohl had been operating himself.
+However, the Twitter account shown sending threats via direct message in the video, supposedly belonging to a person working as a diversity coordinator in Minneapolis, was one of the fake Twitter accounts Wohl had been operating himself.
 After news reports about Wohl's faked death threats, Alexander attempted to distance himself from Wohl.
 The Daily Dot noted that Wohl might have filmed himself committing the crime of filing a false police report.
 On March 15, 2019, a Minnesota man sued Wohl for stealing his Instagram photo and using it as the profile picture for the fake account.
 The man hired Michael Avenatti for the case, who announced that he would "pursue all available criminal and civil claims against Jacob Wohl.
 It is time that he face the consequences for his outrageous conduct.
 And I intend on ensuring that he does".